Skip to main content

 Streaming-first

-Every surface — HTTP, CLI, SDK — streams typed events: text, tool use, reasoning, approval prompts, done.
+HTTP, CLI, SDK, and widget calls share typed events: text, tool use, reasoning, approval prompts, errors, and done.

 Metering & budgets

-Per-org token and cost caps with exact-integer money.
+Per-org token and cost caps with precise usage tracking.
 Hit a cap and the API returns 402 before running anything.

 BYOK